- Find a Trail

 - Get Involved

 Explore the best rated trails in Phoenix, AZ.
-Whether you're looking for an easy walking trail or a bike trail like the Paradise Park Trail and New River Trail.
+Whether you're looking for an easy walking trail or a bike trail like the Bent Tree - Preston Hills - Casa Rica Trail and Paradise Park Trail .
 With more than 35 trails covering 320 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.